Fountains of Çeşme

 Castle Fountain (1508)

 Location: Inside the castle at the original main gate (south wall) between the mosque and Çaka Bey tower.
-Situation: Forms significant part of the castle entrance camber.
+Situation: Forms a significant part of the castle entrance camber.
 Size: 2.57m x 4.34m x 2.54m.
 Status: Excellent condition restored as part of the extensive castle renovation.
 Properties: Cut stone facade and rubble masonry.

 Castle Street Fountain (1718)